 Expanding the SPI framework

 Section 3 has defined and demonstrated the foundational methodology for calculating an SPI score.
 This included how to: define and sample a target distribution; prepare the test and target distributions for comparison using the KS distance metric; and convert this into an SPI score.
-Based on this foundation, we develop several formal aspects of the SPI framework: multi-target SPIs, bespoke and archetypal targets, and methods for empirically deriving targets.
+Based on this foundation, we develop several concepts which expand this methodology into an expanded framework: multi-target SPIs, bespoke and archetypal targets, and methods for empirically deriving targets.